Finnish Americans: First migrants (1640–1870)

 The first immigrants to North America arrived at the New Sweden colony by the lower Delaware River in 1640.
-Finland was an integrated part of the Kingdom of Sweden at the time, and a Swedish colony in the New World was bound to include subjects from Finland as well.
+Finland was an integrated part of the Kingdom of Sweden at the time, and a Swedish colony in the New World thus had subjects from Finland as well.
 In two years' time, the number of Finns in the settlement had grown to fifty, and was increasing.
-New Sweden changed hands to Dutch control in 1655, but many Finns had already entered, and the Finnish community, while still small, was growing.
+New Sweden changed hands and came under Dutch control in 1655 and the Finnish community, while still small, was growing.

 Among the Finnish settlers of New Sweden was Martti Marttinen, who came to North America in 1654 and changed his name to Morton.
 John Morton, the politician who signed the U.S. Declaration of Independence on behalf of Pennsylvania in 1776, was his great-grandson.

 Migration to North America from Finland continued throughout the 17th and 18th centuries, but it was very sporadic in nature and only a few individuals and groups dared make the move.
 This was largely due to the long distance between Europe and America, and the difficulties associated with crossing it.
 However, as the Industrial Revolution began with the turn of the 19th century, bringing with it such technological innovations as railroads and steam ships, these obstacles slowly began to disappear.

 While the rest of Europe was industrializing, Finland, by now a Grand Duchy of the Russian Empire, was to a great extent excluded from the revolutionary process.
-The society was largely agrarian, and unemployment was rising, resultant of population growth and the fact that there was now little land left to cultivate in the country.
+The society was largely agrarian, and unemployment was rising, thanks to population growth and the fact that there was now little land left to cultivate in the country.
 America, on the other hand, possessed abundant natural resources but lacked a workforce.

 Rural life in Finland during the 1860s seemed doomed to remain laborious, stunted, and forever at the mercy of unpredictable weather.
-In 1867, a severe crop failure in Finland drove masses of Finns, especially from rural Ostrobothnia, into migrating to Norway, from where they later moved to the United States and Canada.
+In 1867, a severe crop failure in Finland drove masses of Finns, especially from rural Ostrobothnia, to migrate into Norway, from where they later moved to the United States and Canada.

 Religion

 The Laestadian Finns longed for a rural way of life and religious toleration which they believed they would find in America.
-So a group of Laestadian preachers and followers immigrated to the Upper Peninsula of Michigan bringing their beloved sermons.
+Thus, a group of Laestadian preachers and their followers immigrated to the Upper Peninsula of Michigan, bringing their faith with them.
 In 1873 the Finnish Laestadians started their own congregation at Calumet, Michigan.
-By 1906 the Laestadian or Apostolic Lutheran movement in America resulted in 68 churches and a communicant body of over 8,000.
+By 1906 the Laestadian or Apostolic Lutheran movement in America had 68 churches and a communicant body of over 8,000.
 The denomination was a significant minority within the Finnish Lutheran community in the Upper Peninsula of Michigan.
 Most Finnish immigrants at the time joined the Finnish Evangelical Lutheran Church of America, which eventually became part of the Evangelical Lutheran Church in America and remains in Calumet, Michigan, alongside various Apostolic (Laestadian) Lutheran churches.